merubin/h2o2u/README.md

 # H2O2U - Geocent hackathon - September 2016
 The idea is to empower people to make good decisions, and report potential problems, when consuming water.
 There are times when our water lines become contaminated and citizens don't know there is an issue until it is too late.
-During times of emergencies when water distribution is done manually, the app will help locate clean water distribution sources.

 # To build
 To build Javascript:
 ```